Hamiltonian Lie algebroids: Reduction of action Lie groupoids and algebroids

 The Lie algebroid bracket is more difficult to describe explicitly.
 Since the vector bundle $\tilde{A} \to \tilde{M}$ is generally not trivial we first have to choose a local trivialization.
 Every trivialization~\eqref{eq:GrpdTriv} of the Lie groupoid induces a trivialization of the Lie algebroid given by

-\begin{Proposition} Assume the situation of Prop.~\ref{prop:GroupReduce}.
+\begin{Proposition} Assume the situation of Proposition \ref{prop:GroupReduce}.
 Let $\sigma: \tilde{U} \to M$ be a local section of the $H$-principal bundle $M \to \tilde{M}$ and $\theta: TM \to \frakh$ the connection 1-form of the induced trivialization~\eqref{eq:tildeAtriv}.
 In the local trivialization the anchor of $\tilde{A}$ is given by

 and the Lie algebroid bracket by

 where $X, Y \in \frakg$ represent constant sections of $\tilde{A}$. \end{Proposition}

 \begin{proof} By definition, the Lie algebroid bracket of $\tilde{A}$ is the Lie bracket of left invariant vector fields on $\tilde{\Gamma}$.
 In a first step we compute the left action of $\tilde{\Gamma}$ on vectors tangent to the $l$-fibres.
 We do this by representing a tangent vector by a smooth path $\tilde{\gamma}_t \in \tilde{\Gamma}$ and then taking the derivative with respect to $t$.